digital-asset/daml/ledger/daml-on-sql/README.rst

 You can change the client authentication mode via ``--client-auth none`` which will disable it completely, ``--client-auth optional`` which makes it optional or specify the default explicitly via ``--client-auth require``.
+To enable certificate revocation checking using the Online Certificate Status Protocol (OCSP) use ``--cert-revocation-checks true``.

 Ledger API Authorization
 ========================